abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/How to process reading annotations into evergreen notes.md

 # How to process reading annotations into evergreen notes
-It’s important to [Write about what you read to internalize texts deeply](Write%20about%20what%20you%20read%20to%20internalize%20texts%20deeply.md).
+It’s important to [[Write about what you read to internalize texts deeply]].
 While reading, you’ve marked passages that seem relevant, and you’ve scribbled notes with your thoughts ([[How to collect observations while reading]]).
 Now we’ll process all that into lasting notes.

 First: what notes should even get written?
 We’ll write [[Evergreen notes should be concept-oriented]], so what are the key concepts?
 You need to take a step back and form a picture of the overall structure of the ideas.
 Concretely, you might do that by clustering your scraps into piles and observing the structure that emerges.
 Or you might sketch a mind map or a visual outline.
 The structure you observe *does not have to match the book’s structure:* it’s whatever makes sense relative to your own personal ontology ([[Do your own thinking]]).